johnhoman/johnhoman/docs/kubernetes-webhook-python.md

 ```

 The response is a base64 encoded [json patch] with the changes
 rather than the actual changed manifest.
-Which is basically signaling to
+This is essentially signaling to
 Kubernetes that the only fields that you care about are the fields
 within the patch.